 Middleby embraces the diversity of our team members and is committed to providing a safe and productive work environment and multiple, ongoing opportunities for career advancement.
+In support of this, Middleby encourages diverse slates of candidates for all professional and management level positions where external applicants are being considered.
 We recognize that our diverse workforce enables Middleby to attract the best talent, which makes us better aligned with our customers and able to more creatively and efficiently develop new products.
 As a global corporation, we embrace and celebrate our differences and endeavor to cultivate an environment where diversity and inclusion are a core value.
 With this principle firmly in place, Middleby encourages employees to bring their best to work every day.

-of the Middleby Corporate Team (accounting, tax, finance, internal audit, human resources, and senior administrative professionals) are women 57% of our Board are women or selfidentify as an underrepresented person of color 82
+of the Middleby Corporate

+Team (accounting, tax, finance,

+internal audit, human resources,

+and senior administrative

+professionals) are women

+of our Board are women or self-identify as an underrepresented person of color 62

-Number of women who hold the title of Director, Vice President, or President at our US divisions, 7 of whom hold the title of Division President.
+Number of women who hold the title of Director, Vice President, or President at our US divisions, 10 of whom hold the title of Division President.
 30%